sqlxpert/stay-stopped-aws-rds-aurora/README.md

 > In accordance with the software license, nothing in this section establishes indemnification, a warranty, assumption of liability, etc. Use this software entirely at your own risk.
-Paul encourages you to review the source code.
+You are encouraged to review the source code.

 <details>
   <summary>Security details...</summary>